 Information about the program's location, primary student constituency, and on-site partners must be provided.
-If the program will be housed at a Purdue partner university or organized by a provider organization, this needs to be indicated and the Study Abroad Office needs to know the names of the contacts at these institutions.
+If the program will be housed at a Purdue partner university or organized by a provider agency, this needs to be indicated and the study abroad office needs to know the names of the contacts at these institutions.